Parliamentary Boundary Review 2023

-The Boundary Commission for England is currently undertaking the 2023 parliamentary boundary review with the aim to keep the number of electors in each constituency broadly equal, whilst also taking into account factors such as local community ties.
+The Boundary Commission for England is undertaking the 2023 parliamentary boundary review with the aim to keep the number of electors in each constituency broadly equal, whilst also taking into account factors such as local community ties.
+The final consultation has now closed and the recommendations aim to be published in summer 2023.

 Interim Polling Places Review 2022